Evidence Level

 Patients with established CVD.

-Folic acid lowered homocysteine but did NOT reduce cardiovascular events.
+Folic acid lowered homocysteine but did not reduce cardiovascular events.
 Important negative finding consistent with the broader homocysteine-lowering trial literature (HOPE-2, NORVIT, VISP — all largely negative for hard CV events).

 7